anselmobattisti/R_estudo/README.md

 # R_estudo

-Those ares some functions  in R who help during data analysys.
+Those are some functions in R who help during data analysis.

 ## facumulada